 Less than half work full time (43%) which means there are many options to work part time

 Source: *Job Outlook Government website.

-Due to the nature of the work for gaining industry experience, Enrolled Nurses and Midwives have a strong appeal amongst young adults and adults, making it an experienced industry, working alongside Registered Nurses and Doctors.
+Due to the nature of the work for gaining industry experience, Enrolled and Mothercraft Nurses have a strong appeal amongst young adults and adults, making it an experienced industry, working alongside Registered Nurses and Doctors.